j3t/ssl-utils/README.md

 		.build();
 ```

-or set up your own key- and trust-store ...
+you can also build a [SSLContext](http://docs.oracle.com/javase/7/docs/api/javax/net/ssl/SSLContext.html) with existing key- and trust-store ...
 ```java
 KeyStore trustStore = ...
 KeyStore keyStore = ...